Ski Machines

 3 products

-Improve your cardio, endurance, and total-body strength with our top-tier Ski Machines, built to support high-performance training in any gym or home setup.
-Designed to simulate Nordic skiing, Ski Ergs offer a powerful, low-impact full-body workout that targets the arms, legs, and core simultaneously — ideal for improving both aerobic fitness and muscular endurance.
+Boost your cardio, endurance, and full-body strength with our top-tier Ski Machines.
+Specifically, these machines simulate Nordic skiing, giving you a low-impact workout that engages your arms, legs, and core at the same time.
+As a result, they are perfect for improving aerobic fitness and muscular endurance.

-At the heart of our collection is the Concept2 SkiErg with PM5 Monitor, the gold standard in ski training equipment.
-Favoured by athletes, CrossFit gyms, and rehab centres alike, the SkiErg uses a flywheel resistance system to mimic real ski movement while the PM5 performance monitor tracks metrics like pace, calories, watts, and distance.
-Whether wall-mounted or paired with the Concept2 SkiErg Floor Stand, it’s adaptable to any training space.
+Our collection features the Concept2 SkiErg with PM5 Monitor, the gold standard in ski training.
+Furthermore, athletes, CrossFit gyms, and rehab centres trust this machine.
+The flywheel resistance system mimics real ski movement, while the PM5 monitor tracks pace, calories, watts, and distance.
+You can wall-mount it or, alternatively, use the floor stand for a flexible setup.

-Whether you're training for performance, recovery, or general fitness, ski machines offer unmatched efficiency in a compact footprint.
-Shop the Concept 2 SkiErg collection today and bring world-class Ski Ergs into your space.
+Whether you train for performance, recovery, or general fitness, Ski Machines provide an effective, space-saving solution.
+Moreover, browse the Concept2 SkiErg collection today and add world-class Ski Ergs to your gym.

 Frequently Asked Questions